|

 Scottish Friends of Palestine The Wall An Open

-Conference Saturday 8 November 1.30 to 4.30 The Voluntary
+Conference Saturday 8 November 1.30 to 4.30 The

-Centre, Hope Street, Falkirk
+Voluntary Centre, Hope Street, Falkirk

 (An email from a resident of Abu Dis)

-"The village of Abu Dis lies on the outskirts of
+"The village of Abu Dis lies on the outskirts

-Jerusalem.
-Since Thursday night 21 August 2003, the
+of Jerusalem.
+Since Thursday night 21 August 2003,

+down.
 The Israeli army, accompanied by a big bulldozer,

 came into our residential area, demolished the wall

-of the nearby hotel and passed through into the lands
+of the nearby hotel and passed through into the

-of the Ayyad family inside Abu Dis.
+lands of the Ayyad family inside Abu Dis.

 No one would believe the crazy situation we are

 living!
-It is all very hard for a human being to comprehend.
+It is all very hard for a human being to

-Since Thursday night, developments have been rapid.
+comprehend.
+Since Thursday night, developments have

 The wall, up to 8 metres high, is to be completed